$(b, \nu)$-algebras and their twisted modules: Introduction

 Our motivation for this study was to have a deeper understanding of the following theorem of Keller and Lef\`evre-Hasegawa, see {\cite{LH}}\S7, which plays an essential role in our argumentation in \cite{hsb}, which follows closely that of \cite{KKO}.
-There, $\Delta$ denotes a finite set $\{\Delta_1,\ldots,\Delta_n\}$ of indecomposable $\Lambda$-modules, where $\Lambda$ is a finite-dimensional $k$-algebra with unit.
+There, $\Delta$ denotes the direct sum of a finite set $\{\Delta_1,\ldots,\Delta_n\}$ of non-isomorphic indecomposable $\Lambda$-modules, where $\Lambda$ is a finite-dimensional $k$-algebra with unit.